 - In one episode of Bones, a boy is kidnapped.
 Booth asks the dad what password he can use so the boy will trust him during the rescue.
 (It turns out to be "Paladin" — i.e. "defender of the faith", which as his boss notes is an oddly appropriate one for a Catholic FBI agent.)

 - In an episode of Buck Rogers in the 25th Century, Buck hijacks a Draconian fighter and must prove to another pilot that he's from Earth.
 The pilot is someone Buck had previously been stranded in the desert with and had shared stories of the past.
 In this case, Buck proved who he was by giving a description of OJ Simpson.
-Since Buck had left Earth in 1987, he had no idea that OJ may or may not have turned out to be a double murderer and since the show was filmed prior to this, neither did the writers.

 - Buffy the Vampire Slayer was never known to use this trope straight, which makes sense, as it was written by Joss Whedon (who also gave us Wolverine's "You're a dick" line):